💡 Before you begin, make sure that you have at least two Salesforce orgs connected to Blue Canvas.

 Next create a Deployment Request by clicking Create Deployment Request.
 Note: you will be able to select and deselect which files are included in the next step.

 A Deployment Request is like a Pull Request.
-It's a request to merge code from one Git branch into another.
-When you create the Deployment Request, Blue Canvas will check for merge conflicts and run a validation to make sure that the changes are ready to deploy.
-Name your deployment request and provide an optional description and click "Create Deployment Request".
+It's a request to merge code from one Git branch into another, except here you're pushing changes from one Salesforce org to another.
+When you create the Deployment Request, Blue Canvas will check for merge conflicts and run a validation to make sure that the changes are ready to deploy (read our blog to learn more).
+Name your deployment request and provide an optional description.

 When creating a deployment request you have the option to run Apex tests.
 By default there are a few options you can choose from: